uber/neuropod/docs/cppguide.md

 ### Options

 You can also provide runtime options when loading a model.

-Currently, the only option is `visible_device`.
+To select what device to run the model on, you can specify the `visible_device` option:

 ```cpp
 neuropod::RuntimeOptions opts;